-The Missouri Hyperloop Coalition was founded January 30, 2018 and consists of the local company, Black and Veatch, and others.
+The Missouri Hyperloop Coalition was founded January 30, 2018 and consists of the local company Black and Veatch, Virgin Hyperloop One, and others.
 The Coalition and the Virgin Hyperloop One produced a feasibility study last year to question if the proposed Hyperloop route would be a good fit along the I-70 highway.
-The study concluded that this project is feasible and are currently considering the next steps.
+The study concluded that this project is feasible and members of the Coalition are currently considering the next steps.
 The train would carry an estimated 510,000 passengers a day and reduce transit time by 60%.
 The commute from Kansas City to St. Louis would only take a grand total of thirty minutes – a trip that presently takes about three and a half hours by car.

 Missouri is the perfect spot to place the Hyperloop.
 It is a centralized location that is generally flat.
 Members of the Hyperloop panel agree that once a 15-mile test track is built, Missouri will be the top contender for the full track.
 “It’s an opportunity that’s directly in front of us,” said Ryan Weber, president and CEO of the KC Tech Council and a member of the panel.
 “We could be first.
 And being first with a project like this could have significant long-term economic benefit for the state.”